toml-lang/toml/README.md

 As long as a key hasn't been directly defined, you may still write to it and to names within it.

+Following JSON analogy, you should note that dotted keys creates nested Hash Tables (see Table section).
+So you may define nested structures in a flat way as long as all types is compatible.

 ```
+# THIS IS VALID:
+#    fruit is Table with apple and orange,
+#    apple is Table, and orange is Integer - there is no conflicts
 fruit.apple.smooth = true
 fruit.orange = 2
 ```

 ```
 # THIS IS INVALID
+# fruit is Table with apple,
+# but apple CAN NOT be an Integer and a Table at the same time
 fruit.apple = 1
 fruit.apple.smooth = true
 ```